-I found out about Jeff Lucchino and UPMC Sports Medicine while attending a marathon seminar held at the UPMC Lemieux Sports Complex.
+I found out about UPMC Sports Medicine while attending a marathon seminar held at the UPMC Lemieux Sports Complex.
 I had just turned 40 and run my first marathon.
-I wanted some things to change for the better in my life, and Jeff and UPMC Sports Medicine helped make that happen.
+I wanted some things to change for the better in my life, and UPMC Sports Medicine helped make that happen.

 The First Steps

-After meeting Jeff and finding the support I needed to become accountable for what I was putting in my body, I was able to focus on proper nutrition and training for my second marathon.
+After meeting the sports nutritionists and finding the support I needed to become accountable for what I was putting in my body, I was able to focus on proper nutrition and training for my second marathon.

-We decided that I would share my MyFitnessPal account information with him so he could really check in on what I was eating.
+We decided that I would share my fitness account information with them so they could really check in on what I was eating.
 I lost six to eight pounds in my first month!
 I was losing weight by following my training plan, logging my food, and eating what felt like a good amount of food.
 It was amazing!

 I learned to make healthy substitutions for unhealthy snacking.
 I learned about portion control, as snacking mindlessly was a big weakness of mine.
 With two little boys, I was tired and felt like I had very little time to focus on myself.
 I used all of my energy to make sure the boys were always eating healthy, clean food, but my snacking and portion control were big obstacles in my weight-loss journey.

 Small Changes, Big Payoff